Ben Fogle: Amundsen Omega 3 South Pole Race

 Fogle teamed up with Cracknell once again, together with Ed Coats, a Bristol-based doctor, as Team QinetiQ to take part in the inaugural "Amundsen Omega 3 South Pole Race".
 Six teams set out to race across the Antarctic Plateau to commemorate the historic race of 1911 between Roald Amundsen and Robert Falcon Scott.
 Having led the race for much of the time, the team took 18 days, 5 hours and 10 minutes to complete the 770 km race, coming second overall, 20 hours behind the Norwegian team, who commended them on making it "a fantastic race", and over two days ahead of the next placed team.
 Fogle suffered hypothermia and frostbite to his nose and the team experienced temperatures as low as -40 C. The race was filmed by the BBC for the series On Thin Ice and was aired in Summer 2009.
 Five episodes of On Thin Ice were broadcast on BBC Two Sunday evenings receiving a peak record of 3.7 million viewers.
 Macmillan published an account of their journey, Race to The Pole, which became a top-10 best-seller in the UK.

 In October 2009, Fogle and Cracknell cycled a rickshaw 423 miles from Edinburgh to London non-stop.
 They took 60 hours to reach the capital, raising money for SSAFA (Soldiers, Sailors, Airmen and Families Association).
 The event was filmed as part of The Pride of Britain Awards.
 Fogle and Cracknell planned to take part in the Tour Divide race in 2010, a 3,000-mile mountain-bike race across the Rocky Mountains, from Banff in Canada to the border of Mexico.
 The world record is held by American Matthew Lee and stands at 17 days.
 The race was put on hold after Cracknell received life-threatening injuries after being knocked from his bicycle in America while training.

 In 2013, Fogle and Cracknell teamed up again for their third and final expedition across the Empty-quarter of Oman for a new BBC Two series.

 Mount Everest

-On 16 May 2018, Fogle summited Mount Everest, completing the climb over a six-week period whilst accompanied by two local sherpa guides, as well as Kenton Cool.
+On 16 May 2018, Fogle summited Mount Everest, completing the climb over a six-week period whilst accompanied by two sherpa guides and Kenton Cool.